-- A. Whether the proposed use(s) would have hours of operation, lighting, odor, noise levels, traffic, or site activity that would significantly diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area which could foreseeably be affected by the proposed use; - The applicant intends to construct a single-family residence on this vacant property.
-The request is not anticipated to diminish the enjoyment of, safety or quality of life in the existing residential area. - B. Whether the proposed use(s) would cause a material reduction (five per cent or more) in the value of existing abutting lands or approved development. - Only a certified MAI (Master Appraiser Institute) appraisal can determine if material reduction has or will occur due to the proposed request. - C. Whether the proposed use(s) is/are consistent with an emerging or existing pattern of surrounding development as determined through an analysis of: - 1. historical land use patterns;
+A. Whether the proposed use(s) would have hours of operation, lighting, odor, noise levels, traffic, or site activity that would significantly diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area which could foreseeably be affected by the proposed use:

+The applicant intends to construct a single-family residence on this vacant property.
+The request is not anticipated to diminish the enjoyment of, safety or quality of life in the existing residential area.

+B. Whether the proposed use(s) would cause a material reduction (five per cent or more) in the value of existing abutting lands or approved development.

+Only a certified MAI (Master Appraiser Institute) appraisal can determine if material reduction has or will occur due to the proposed request.

+- C. Whether the proposed use(s) is/are consistent with an emerging or existing pattern of surrounding development as determined through an analysis of: - historical land use patterns:

-The historical land use patterns of the surrounding development can be characterized as single-family residences on properties 0.2 acres to 3.09 acres in size.
+The historical land use patterns in the surrounding area can be categorized as a developed residential area with single-family residences on properties approximately 0.21 acres to 2.5 acres.